 Employees often need training and support, particularly for new software

-- On-site training can be convenient and effective, but can come at a high cost.
+- On-site training can be convenient and useful, but can be expensive.

-- Software often includes access to a helpdesk, online or by phone, and online resources.
+- Software support often includes access to a helpdesk, online or by phone, and online resources.
 Check the costs and read user reviews to learn about others’ experiences.